 Specialty tutors in many local HEE offices or deaneries provide specific advice and guidance to give SAS doctors the chance to gain a place on specialty training programmes.
 Each specialty has a nationally agreed person specification, detailing the required competencies.
 You can look at the person specification for training in your specialty on the specialty training website or the GP recruitment website which will give you guidance as to what stage you should enter such a programme.

-The conventional route towards attaining your CCT is to complete training approved by the GMC, however if you are an SAS doctor who has not followed an approved training programme, but think that you have gained the same level of knowledge, skills and higher-level competencies as Certificate of Completion of Training (CCT)-holders, you can apply to the GMC via Article 14 or Article 11.
-Article 14 is also known as Certification of Eligibility for Specialist Registration (CESR).
+The conventional route towards attaining your CCT is to complete training approved by the GMC, however if you are an SAS doctor who has not followed an approved training programme, but think that you have gained the same level of knowledge, skills and higher-level competencies as Certificate of Completion of Training (CCT)-holders, you can apply to the GMC for a Certificate of Eligibility for Specialist Registration (CESR) or Certificate of Eligibility for General Practice Registration (CEGPR).
 Doctors who are successful in meeting CESR requirements, also qualify for entry onto the Specialist Register of the GMC.
 In the same way as CCT-holders, they are eligible for appointment to a consultant post in their specialty.
-Article 11 is also known as Certification confirming Eligibility for General Practice Registration (CEGPR).

 Specialty tutors in local NHS trusts can support SAS doctors through these processes.
-In addition, the GMC has made considerable efforts to guide potential applicants through the process of Article 14 and Article 11 application and have nominated officers to whom applicants are allocated during the application process.
+The GMC website has a step has an interactive application user guide to guide potential applicants through the process of CESR or CEGPR application.

 Specialty tutors are appointed by many HEE local offices and deaneries, and often sit on a local SAS doctor committee.
 They can: